-To honor Black History Month, 23andMe is sharing the untold stories of a few of the African-American scientists who made their mark despite great societal and institutional obstacles.
+To honor Black History Month, 23andMe is sharing the untold stories of a few of the African-American scientists and figures who contributed to science each of whom made their mark despite great societal and institutional obstacles.

 Overlooked, intentionally erased from the history books, or simply discredited.
 Henrietta Lacks, a young African American mother from Baltimore, made her contribution to scientific advancement without ever knowing it.
 Cells from the tumor that killed her were taken and regrown in labs around the world without her or her family’s permission and became one of the most important cancer cell lines in medical history.

 After visiting Dr. Howard Jones at the Johns Hopkins Medical Center in 1947, Lacks underwent a gynecological tumor biopsy and her cells were sent to a neighboring lab – without her knowledge or consent — where they were later harvested to create HeLa Cells, the first infinitely reproducing cell line in medicine.